This originally aired on the Catholic Faith Network’s show CFN Live: https://youtu.be/Uy9_EvlFiFo While most people…

-- If made by a member of the armed forces, after one year following his or her discharge; or
+- If made by a member of the armed forces, after one year following their discharge; or

-- If made by a person who serves with or accompanies an armed force engaged in actual military or naval service, after one year from the time he or she stopped serving with or accompanying such armed force; or
+- If made by a person who serves with or accompanies an armed force engaged in actual military or naval service, after one year from the time they stopped serving with or accompanying such armed force; or

-Accordingly, had Ms. Franklin passed away domiciled in New York, these handwritten documents would not be considered valid Wills under New York law.
+Had Ms. Franklin passed away as a resident of New York, these handwritten documents would not be considered valid wills under New York law.